Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-29-PART-1_Scala_identifiers.markdown

 return - immutability.
 non return - mutability.

 So Scala is more suitable for distributed application.
-- Running the same prg in different env. since it follows immutability it doesnot change environment. so it is safe.
+That is running the same programme in different environment.
+Since it follows immutability it doesnot change environment. so it is safe.

 #### Identifiers